Treaty of Wanghia

-Name of the Treaty
+Name

 The treaty was named after a village in northern Macau where the temple is located, called Mong Ha or Wang Hia (望廈 (望厦, Wàngxià)).
 It is now a part of the territory's Our Lady of Fátima Parish.

 Treaty contents

 The United States was represented by Caleb Cushing, a Massachusetts lawyer dispatched by President John Tyler under pressure from American merchants concerned about British dominance in trade with China.
 Physician and missionary Peter Parker served as Cushing's Chinese interpreter.
-The Qing Empire was represented by Keying, the Viceroy of Liangguang, who held responsibility for the provinces of Guangdong and Guangxi.)
+The Qing dynasty was represented by Keying, the Viceroy of Liangguang, who held responsibility for the provinces of Guangdong and Guangxi.

 The treaty was modeled after the treaties of Nanking and the Bogue between the United Kingdom and China, but differed in being more detailed.
 Among other things, it contained provisions for: